Oluwafemi0908/Billboard-Retro-Top-100-to-Spotify/README.md

 ## 🧰 Features

-- 🔄 Automatically fetches Billboard Top 100 songs by year
+- 🔄 Automatically fetches Billboard Top 100 songs by year or date
 - 🔎 Searches and matches each track on Spotify
 - 🎧 Creates or updates a Spotify playlist with the full list
 - ✅ Handles duplicates and missing tracks gracefully

 ## 🚀 How It Works

-1. Choose a year (e.g. `1984`)
+1. Choose a date or year (e.g. `1984`, 'august', 'feb', '8-07-1999', 'mar-2025' )
-2. The script scrapes Billboard's Top 100 for that year
+2. The script scrapes Billboard's Top 100 for that date
 3. It finds the closest matches on Spotify
 4. Then it builds a playlist with those tracks in your Spotify account